 At the General Meeting held on 26 April 2012, the shareholders approved a dividend for the year ended 31 December 2011 of CZK 160 per share before tax.
-The dividend was declared in the aggregate amount of CZK 6,082 million and the remaining balance of the net profit was allocated to retained earnings.
-Farther the Group paid out CZK 143 million in dividends to non-controlling owners (ESSOX s.r.o.: CZK 94 million; SG Equipment Finance Czech Republic s.r.o.: CZK 49 million).
+The dividend was declared in the aggregate amount of CZK 6,082 million.
+An amount of CZK 1,869 million was allocated to retained earnings.